Dive sites in the Maldives can be classified into 3 categories:

 Your dive here is likely to end by enjoying the drift through a narrow canyon that splits into the channel at about 15m, before continuing to go with the flow into the shallows.

+There is another area here which is more or less a dive site in its own right - the north side of the channel.
+Here there is a thila which rises up to 12m from around 30m.
 The walls are covered in soft corals and hard corals and provide shelter for an impressive range of marine creatures including moray eels, octopus and lion fish.

 Description: Wall / drift dive / Thila